abadid/cmsc424-spring2019/project3/readme.md

 The `Person.java` file has comments above each method with more details about what each method should do.
 We will be testing each of these methods individually to ensure that they produce the output as specified by the comments above each method on a database with different people and doctors that we make.
 The data we test it on will be exactly the same as the form we have given to you in `organs.sql` --- only the actual values will be different.

-You can add main function in `Person.java` to test each function you modified.
+You may want to add a main function in `Person.java` to test each function you modified.
 For example:

 ```java
 public static void main(String [] args) {